Salmon Wallet App

 Open security model

 Security through transparency.
 Open-source code, reviewed in public.
 Audited continuously by the community.
+Because trust should be verifiable.

 Every change reviewedPreview